Near Plainsboro in Middlesex County, New Jersey — The American Northeast (Mid-Atlantic)

 Erected by Plainsboro Township, The Plainsboro Historical Society, the U. S. Department of Housing & Urban Development, the D & R Canal Commission.

 Location.
 40° 20.565′ N, 74° 37.787′ W. Marker is near Plainsboro, New Jersey, in Middlesex County.
 Marker is on Mapleton Road 0.3 miles from U.S. 1, on the left when traveling north.
+Marker is located on a driveway leading to an unpaved parking lot next to the D&R Canal Trail.
 Touch for map.
-Marker is located on a driveway leading to an unpaved
+Marker is in this post office area: Plainsboro NJ 08536, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 The Canal Dug By Irishmen (about 300 feet away, measured in a direct line); Burial site of "Elsie" (approx. 1.2 miles away); You'll Do Lobelia (approx. 1.2 miles away); Washington’s Route from Princeton to Morristown (approx. 1½ miles away); John Witherspoon (approx. 1½ miles away); Bainbridge House (approx. 1.6 miles away); Joseph Henry House (approx. 1.6 miles away); Princeton University (approx. 1.6 miles away).
 Touch for a list and map of all markers in Plainsboro.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 13, 2010, by Deb Hartshorn of Burlington County, New Jersey.
-This page has been viewed 1,249 times since then and 104 times this year.
+It was originally submitted on October 13, 2010, by Deb Hartshorn of Burlington County, New Jersey.
+This page has been viewed 1,428 times since then and 57 times this year.
 Photos: 1, 2. submitted on October 13, 2010, by Deb Hartshorn of Burlington County, New Jersey. • Syd Whittle was the editor who published this page.